 Longer Tips - If you have more time, here are a few longer trips that are very worth the extra time (be sure to take lots of water and sun screen!):

-Aqua Caliente Park (12325 E Roger, off of Tanque Verde and N Soldier Trail) is one of our favorites, Tucson's own oasis:
+Agua Caliente Park (12325 E Roger, off of Tanque Verde and N Soldier Trail) is one of our favorites, Tucson's own oasis:

 Sabino Canyon (N Sabino Canyon Road from Tanque Verde) is a Tucson favorite.
 Walk or for a small fee, take the tram:

-Tucson Mountain Park (west from Speedway or Anklam) or Gates Pass has a different form of natural beauty with grand vistas:
+Tucson Mountain Park or Gates Pass (west from Speedway or Anklam) has a different form of natural beauty with grand vistas:

-Mt Lemon (Catalina Highway off of Tanque Verde) is the place to go when it gets hot in town with many places to stop along the way and cool pines and aspen near the top (there is a fee or National Park Pass required to access the higher elevations):
+Mt Lemmon (Catalina Highway off of Tanque Verde) is the place to go when it gets hot in town with many places to stop along the way and cool pines and aspen near the top (there is a fee or National Park Pass required to access the higher elevations):